System Services Interaction with Apps and HAL

 Practical Example: How a Phone Call Works in AOSP

 To demonstrate a real-world example of system service interactions, let's analyze the phone call process in AOSP.
+This also illustrates the role of HAL development in bridging high-level services to modem hardware.

 User Initiates a Call (App Layer Interaction)